 Seasonal roles support camps, events, beach volleyball programming, and short-term initiatives.
 These positions are well suited to students or individuals seeking hands-on sport experience.

-VA is seeking two (2) qualified individuals for the positions of Summer Camp, Coordinators.
-These full-time, term positions will be based out of the Edmonton office, and include on-site expectation for the camps outside of Edmonton (travel expenses, meals and accommodation will be provided).
+VA is seeking qualified individuals for the positions of Head Coaches for the 2026 Summer Camps.
+These positions include on-site expectation for the camps in Edmonton, Rocky Mountain House, Sylvan Lake, Calgary and Grimshaw (travel expenses, meals and accommodation will be provided if needed).
 Please review the position description and requirements, below.

 Submit your resume, including cover letter to Dia Syed, earlystages@volleyballalberta.ca